S2E/s2e/testsuite/README.rst

 S2E Testsuite
 =============

-This repository contains the S2E testsuite.
+This folder contains the S2E testsuite.
 It has a collection of programs that help test various aspects of the S2E engine.
 They also serve as a reference for various S2E tutorials.

 A test is comprised of a program binary and a script that sets up an S2E analysis project, runs it, and then checks that